luke-mao/Data-Compression/Dynamic_Huffman_Vitter/README.md

     p = pointer to symbol’s node;

     if ( p == NULL ){/* a new symbol! */
-        Create two leaf children of
-         the 0-node,such that the
-         right child is the new
-         symbol node and the left child
-         is the new 0-node;
+        Create two leaf children of the 0-node, such that the right child is the new symbol node and the left child is the new 0-node;
-        p = parent of the symbol node;
+        the new symbol node has weight = 0 for now. p = parent of the symbol node;
-        leafToIncrement = the right child
+        leafToIncrement = the right child of p;
-         of p;
     }
     else {
-        Swap p in the tree with the leader of its block;
+        for the leaf nodes block with weight equal to weight of p, swap p with the leader of the block.

-        if ( p is the sibling of the
-            0-node ) {
+        if ( p is the sibling of the 0-node ) {
             leafToIncrement = p;
             p = parent of p;
         }
     }

-    increase p weight by 1;

     while ( p != root of the tree ) {
         /* if possible, advance p to
             the next block. */
         SlideAndIncrement( p );
     }

+    increase root weight by 1

     if ( leafToIncrement != NULL ) {
         SlideAndIncrement(leafToIncrement);